CALCZERO.COM

 • 7,000 feet: add about 40%

 Baked goods need different adjustments: reduce leavening slightly, increase liquid, and often raise oven temperature.
-Slow cookers do fine at altitude because they don't rely on boiling.
+Slow cookers do fine at altitude because they do not rely on boiling.

 Food Safety and Time